Suicide legislation: State legislation

 In New York State in 1917, while suicide was "a grave public wrong", an attempt to commit suicide was a felony, punishable by a maximum penalty of two years' imprisonment.

-A 2018 bill in Virginia to decriminalize suicide attempts failed to pass, and has not been reintroduced as of 2019.
+Suicide in Virginia was decriminalized in 2026.

 Physician-assisted suicide is legal in ten states (Oregon, Washington, Montana, Vermont, California, Colorado, Hawaii, New Jersey, Maine, and New Mexico) and Washington D.C. as of 2024.
 For the terminally ill, it is legal in the state of Oregon under the Oregon Death with Dignity Act.
 In Washington state, it became legal in 2009, when a law modeled after the Oregon act, the Washington Death with Dignity Act was passed.
 A patient must be diagnosed as having less than six months to live, be of sound mind, make a request orally and in writing, have it approved by two different doctors, then wait 15 days and make the request again.
 A doctor may prescribe a lethal dose of a medication but may not administer it.

 California

-The State of California has introduced several bills related to suicide over the last couple of years, most of which are related to youth.
+The State of California has passed several laws related to suicide over the last decade, most of which are related to youth.
 In 2016, Assembly Bill 2246 was passed, which required school districts to have a suicide prevention policy that addresses the needs of their highest-risk pupils in grades 7 to 12.
-Since then, the Bill has been amended twice.
+Since then, the law has been amended twice.
 First, in 2018, AB 2639 was passed, which required school districts to update their policy once every five years.
 Then, in 2019, AB 1767 was passed.
 Because of this amendment, districts serving kindergarten to 6th grade will also have to have a suicide prevention policy.

 Lastly, also in 2019, the governor signed AB 984.
-This Bill allows people to send their excess tax payments to a special Suicide Prevention Fund.
+This law allows people to send their excess tax payments to a special Suicide Prevention Fund.
 This fund is supposed to award grants and help fund crisis centers.
 In California, medical facilities are empowered or required to commit anyone whom they believe to be suicidal for evaluation and treatment.

 Utah

-The State of Utah has passed the most bills relating to suicide prevention as of 2021, with a total of 21 suicide-related bills.
-A large number of these bills have been for school-based suicide prevention, including suicide prevention training for all school staff (HB 501), grant awards for programs in elementary schools to increase peer-to-peer suicide prevention (HB 346), and an expanded scope to specifically include the suicide risk of youth not accepted by family, especially LGBTQ youth (HB 393).
-Other bills have included topics such as increased attention for suicide prevention in substance use treatment (HB 346), bereavement services (HB 336), and suicide prevention programs related to firearm use (HB 17).
+The State of Utah has passed the most laws relating to suicide prevention as of 2021, with a total of 21 suicide-related laws.
+A large number of these laws have been for school-based suicide prevention, including suicide prevention training for all school staff (HB 501), grant awards for programs in elementary schools to increase peer-to-peer suicide prevention (HB 346), and an expanded scope to specifically include the suicide risk of youth not accepted by family, especially LGBTQ youth (HB 393).
+Other laws have included topics such as increased attention for suicide prevention in substance use treatment (HB 346), bereavement services (HB 336), and suicide prevention programs related to firearm use (HB 17).
 Moreover, the Utah Division of Substance Abuse and Mental Health (DSAMH) has Zero Suicides as one of their policies, using this as a framework to guide their actions.